We run workshops on referencing each semester on Joondalup campus, Mount Lawley campus, and online. Attend a workshop at one of the following times.

 DOI: digital object identifier.
 A string of characters that uniquely identifies a particular article, book, data set, etc. A DOI begins with the number 10, and in APA 7th referencing it should be formatted as a URL.
 For example: https://doi.org/10.1109/emr.2019.2914612 (the URL and the non-URL version of any DOI will be the same, so this is equivalent to 10.1109/emr.2019.2914612).

 Sentence case: a style of capitalisation used in APA referencing.
 Most words are lowercase, except: the first word of the title, the first word of any subtitles, proper nouns (e.g. places and people), and acronyms.
 For example: The future of work: An Australian perspective.

 Title case: a style of capitalisation used in APA referencing.
-Capitalise the first word of the title, the first word of any subtitles, any major or content words, and any word with four or more letters.
+Capitalise any major or content words, as well as the first word of the title, the first word of any subtitles, and any word with four or more letters.
 For example: Hanging Out, Messing Around, Geeking Out: Living and Learning With New Media.

 Information in this guide is based on:

 American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association (7th ed.).